Carlos Díaz (athlete): Career

 He failed to improve his personal best in 2013, but took a silver medal behind Leandro de Oliveira at the South American Road Mile Championships and was runner-up at the inaugural Chilean National Sports Games.
 Díaz returned to the track for Chile in 2014.
 First, he came close to a personal best at the South American Games in the Chilean capital but narrowly missed a medal behind Colombia's Rafith Rodríguez.
 After a personal best of 3:40.24 minutes in July, he scored two international bronze medals: first repeating his finish at the Ibero-American Championships, then coming third at the Pan American Sports Festival (Venezuela's Marvin Blanco won both times).
 In his last outing of the year he topped the podium at the South American Under-23 Championships with a championship record time of 3:44.52 minutes.

 Díaz was an improved runner at the start of 2015 and set personal bests in the 1500 metres (3:40.15) and 3000 metres (7:56.34).
 He set a new best in the 10K run, defending his title in that section of the Santiago Marathon with a time of 28:45 minutes.
 At the age of twenty-one, Díaz established himself as one of the region's top middle-distance runners at the 2015 South American Championships in Athletics by securing his first senior gold in the 1500 m. – one of two winners for Chile at the meeting, alongside Víctor Aravena.

-In 2018, Díaz made a move up in distance to the half marathon, and in his debut, broke the Chilean record by almost 2 minutes with a time of 1:02:22.
+In 2018, Díaz made a move up in distance to the half marathon, and in his debut, he broke the Chilean record by almost 2 minutes with a time of 1:02:22.